How To Start A Nonprofit In Florida

 Starting a successful nonprofit means getting everyone in the organization on the same page, and bylaws are what make that possible.
 Will your nonprofit have voting members?
 How long is a director’s tenure?
 What are the officers’ responsibilities?
 What if your nonprofit needs to suspend a director?
 Questions like these get addressed in your bylaws, and without them your nonprofit’s directors and officers can’t really guide the organization at all.
 Most nonprofits adopt their bylaws at the organizational meeting (the first meeting of the directors after incorporating) and before seeking 501(c)(3) tax-exempt status from the IRS.

 It’s tough to write bylaws, but Northwest can help.
-When you hire us, you’ll get access to our template for writing nonprofit bylaws, as well as numerous other free nonprofit forms to help your nonprofit start successful and stay successful.
+You can take a look at our Florida nonprofit bylaw guide, which includes access to our template for writing nonprofit bylaws.
+We also provide numerous other free nonprofit forms to help your nonprofit start successful and stay successful.
 Why?
 Because we want you to sign up for our registered agent service year after year, and that requires that your nonprofit stays in business and continues to grow.
 Your success is our success.

 Apply for Federal and/or State Tax Exemptions